 When you downshift smoothly and apply the brakes properly when coming to a slow down or full stop, it will put less force on the clutch assembly.
 It is one more way to extend the lifespan of your clutch.
 Just remember that new brake pads are much less expensive than a new clutch!

-For more help with your vehicle’s clutch maintenance, clutch repairs or clutch replacement, call Ralph’s Transmission at 209.526.1909 or schedule a service appointment online.
+For more help with your vehicle’s clutch maintenance, clutch repairs or clutch replacement, call Ralph’s Transmission, your transmission shop in Modesto, at 209.526.1909 or schedule a service appointment online.
 We’re experts in clutches and all things transmission, so let us help you with your clutch repair needs.